Email and Mail

 Sending other items

-People can also send a cheque or set up an electronic bank transfer to be deposited into the person’s prison trust account so that they can buy phone cards and other approved grocery items, such as toiletries and snack foods.
+People can also set up an electronic bank transfer to be deposited into the person’s prison trust account so that they can buy phone cards and other approved grocery items, such as toiletries and snack foods.
 Do not send cash.

 To send a prisoner other items, like clothing, books or CDs check with the prison directly before sending – each prison has its own processes for incoming property.